 Feeding the fish in an aquarium is fun.
 It is one of the best opportunities for the fish owners to interact with their aquarium fish.
-Choosing the right fish food is essential not only for the well-being of your fish, but it can also contribute to the ease of the aquarium maintenance for the fish owner.
+Choosing the right fish food is essential not only for the well-being of your fish but it can also contribute to the ease of the aquarium maintenance for the fish owner.
 What to feed the fish?
 It is easy.
-Just use the commercial available fish food.
-However, which one to use might be a little harder to decide since there are so many different brands and types available on the market.
+Just use the commercially available fish food.
+However, which one to use might be a little harder to decide.
+There are so many different brands and types of fish food available on the market.

 Staple Fish Food

 Most commercial fish food comes in the form of flakes or pellets.
 Both have their pros and cons.

 Flakes are easier on the fish digestive system because they do not expand a lot like the pellets once contacting with water.
 However, flakes are paper thin.
 Therefore, some of the nutrients such as vitamins will start to dissolve the moment the flakes are in the water.
 Moreover, flakes are also easier to make a mess in the aquarium because they often break into smaller pieces or even fine dust when the fish try to eat them.